chrplr/Pinel_localizer/README.md

 ## Running the protocol

-You can launch the experiment with
+To launch the experiment, run:

      python menu.py

-Set the correct subject number, then you can launch the instructions or the runs.
+Set the correct subject number, then you will be able to launch the instructions then the runs.
-The cursor automatically increment in position after the exectution of a line, so you just have to press a series 'Enter' to execute the whole thing.
+The cursor automatically increments its position after the exectution of a line, so you can just press a series 'Enter' to execute the whole thing.

+4 runs with different random orders are availables.
+The corresponding event timings are in the files `session?*.csv`.

+After running the experiment, the `data/*.xpd` files contain the actual timings, e.g., of keypress events.

 Note: you may need to set the environement variables depending on your setup (one or multiple screens,  and the desired screen resolution)

-     export EXPYRIMENT_DISPLAY=0
-     export EXPYRIMENT_DISPLAY_RESOLUTION=1920x1080
+     export EXPYRIMENT_DISPLAY=0   # screen where to display the stimuli export EXPYRIMENT_DISPLAY_RESOLUTION=1920x1080

-     export SUBJECT=10    # change to the correct value
+     export SUBJECT=10    # subject id

-The timings of the events are in the fils `sessions?*.csv`.

-The `data/*.xpd` files contained the actual timings, E.G., of keypress events.

 ### Using the command line

-To list the options:

-    python pinel_localizer.py -h

-The command for the localizer protocol with the options is:
+Examples:

     python pinel_localizer.py --background-color 0 0 0 --text-color 250 250 250 --rsvp-display-time=250 --rsvp-display-isi=100 --picture-display-time=200 --picture-isi=0 --fs_delay_time=100 --stim-dir stim_files  --total-duration=301000  --csv_file session1_localizer_standard.csv